-You, as an affiliate, publish ads or content that encourages a consumer to buy from a merchant.
+You, as an affiliate, publish content or run affiliate advertising that encourages a consumer to buy from a merchant.
 You’ll have a set affiliate marketing method that will allow you to build an audience and promote to them.

 Using various technologies and platforms, the merchant can track when you send a customer to them and will pay you if they buy a product or service.

 As a third-party to the brand, you have no say over what you sell or the price it sells for, but you also carry less risk.

 When every aspect of affiliate marketing works together, every party benefits.
 Consumers get their product, merchants generate revenue, and the affiliate makes a commission.